Antiverse: Leveraging AI to Accelerate Antibody Drug Discovery and Development

 The first recent advance is in machine learning.
 Existing modelling methods typically rely on human expertise to decide which features are relevant, whereas deep learning techniques are successful in great part because they learn directly from the entire dataset.
 Efforts to predict binding were previously based on 3D structures but the largest publicly available data set, abYsis, only contains around 200 of these, which is far too small for modelling.
 We are developing and applying recent advances in machine learning (primarily deep learning) to be able to use the amino acid sequence of the antibody and antigen as the data input.

-The second recent shift is the recent improvement in cell-free protein synthesis.
+The second recent shift is the improvement in molecular engineering methods.
 This enables us to generate a large in-house data set of antibody-antigen binding values, coupled to sequence data, with a high-throughput method.
 A large data set is required for machine learning, but companies offering traditional methods of antibody discovery have very limited data sets because they do not require information about the primary amino acid sequences or 3D structures involved.
 Thus, the combination of these two breakthroughs opens up the potential to effectively predict antibody sequences for a target of interest.
 We have close contact with customers who are keen to trial our service, and we have completed a proof of concept on small dataset to understand the technical challenges.

 The team consists of 3 co-founders Ben Holland, Dr Rowina Westermeier, Murat Tunaboylu and a phage display scientist Dr Aziz Gauhar.
 The project has gradually drawn in collaborators, advisors, potential clients and investment.